Cleveland Clinic logo

 How does an allergist test for allergies?

-Depending on what kind of allergy they’re looking for, an allergist might use one or more types of tests, including:
+Depending on the kind of allergy they’re looking for, an allergist might use one or more types of tests.
+These could include:

 In addition to allergy testing, your allergist appointment may also include:

-• Instructions on how to use medical devices.
-Your provider might prescribe and demonstrate the use of epinephrine injectors for severe allergic reactions or inhalers and nebulizers for asthma.
+• Instructions on how to use medical devices: Your provider might show you how to use epinephrine injectors, inhalers or nebulizers.

 A note from Cleveland Clinic